-A simple synth Kit for your first sound experimentsDesigned by Florian Fusco, Ships from Austria
+A simple synth Kit for your first sound experimentsDesigned by Florian Fusco in Austria

 It is possible to give each individual oscillator a different frequency range.
 Simply insert different capacitors into the sockets where it says „Freq“.
 The kit comes with two common capacitor values, 0,1uF (higher frequency range) and 2,2uF (lower frequency range).
 You may connect multiple capacitors in order to get the frequency range you want.

 In order to actually hear the individual oscillators you have to connect them to the mono output of the circuit.
 The sockets saying „Mix“ will help you to do so.
 For a linear mono mix, simply insert the provided 10k resistors for each oscillator you want to hear.
 You may experiment with different resistor values.
 A smaller resistor will increase the volume of an individual oscillator.
 A non-linear mix however, will give you sounds in the area of wooop bzzz wobble.
 Start with two oscillators with different frequency ranges.
 Insert the provided diodes into the „Mix“ sockets and listen.

 Photo-resistors are in place to change the pitch of an individual oscillator.
 Use any kind of light source to play your sound machine.
 Prefer turning knobs instead?
 The dedicated MOD-section of the manual will show you how to put potentiometers in place instead.

 I designed this kit for my DIY sound workshops.
 The aim is to enable the participants to conduct their own electronic sound experiments.
 It is also important to me that after the workshop they feel encouraged to build their your own sound machines from scratch.
 This is why I am providing all the info needed to make handwired versions of the circuit on my website.